Standard permissions model

 A Data reader:

-If a Data reader should have permission to view PII, the user must ALSO be assigned the PII reader role.
+If a Data reader should have permission to view PII, the user must ALSO be assigned to the PII reader group.

 PII reader / pii_reader

-This role is assigned to users with the Data reader role who should ALSO be able to view PIIClosed Personally Identifying Information (PII) includes phone numbers, birth dates, gender, etc..
+This group is assigned to users in the Data reader group who should ALSO be able to view PIIClosed Personally Identifying Information (PII) includes phone numbers, birth dates, gender, etc..

 Data writer / data_writer